Extreme Prejudice (film): Box office

-Extreme Prejudice debuted at the US box office with $3.5 million at 1,071 screens its first weekend.
+Extreme Prejudice debuted at the U.S. box office with $3.5 million at 1,071 screens its first weekend.
 It was not a box office success.

 Home media

 The film was released on videocassette in the United States in 1987 by International Video Entertainment and again in 1989 by the same company.
-In 1991, it was re-released on VHS by Avid Home Entertainment, but in the EP (low quality) Mode.
-In 2001, Artisan Entertainment released the film on DVD in a pan and scan format.
-A DVD in the United Kingdom shows the film in widescreen and also contains the theatrical trailer as well as the teaser trailer and a 1987 5 minute documentary.
+In 1991, it was re-released on VHS by Avid Home Entertainment, but in the EP (low-quality) mode.
+In 2001, Artisan Entertainment released the film on DVD in a pan-and-scan format.
+A DVD in the United Kingdom shows the film in widescreen and also contains the theatrical trailer as well as the teaser trailer and a 1987 five-minute documentary.

 In Scandinavia a Blu-ray is available, but only in 1080i50 and a compressed English Dolby Digital 2.0 audio.
 In Japan a region-free 1080p Blu-ray is available with an English Dolby TrueHD 2.0 track.
 In France, a combo Blu-ray/DVD including a region-free 1080p Blu-ray is also available with an English DTS-HD Master Audio 2.0 stereo (possibly with forced French subtitles).

 Lionsgate released a Region A 1080p Blu-ray on May 17, 2022, presented in 1.85:1 and English 2.0 DTS-HD Master Audio.
-It contains a commentary track with Film Historians C. Courtney Joyner & Henry Parke.
-Also included are interviews with director Walter Hill, actors Micheal Ironside and Clancy Brown, and DP Matthew F. Leonetti, as well as trailers and TV spots.
+It contains a commentary track with film historians C. Courtney Joyner and Henry Parke.
+Also included are interviews with director Walter Hill, actors Micheal Ironside and Clancy Brown, and director of photography Matthew F. Leonetti, as well as trailers and TV spots.

+Connection to other media

+Luis Contreras reprises his role as Lupo in Hill's following film Red Heat (1988), now wearing Bailey's white suit.